 The Variable Price Option offers a price that changes each month.
 This rate option offers you the opportunity to save money by shifting your electricity usage from the months with higher prices to those with lower prices.

 National Grid sets the rates for each option based on the prices in its contracts with its Standard Offer Service suppliers.

-The Standard Offer Service rate billed to you under the Fixed Price Option will remain the same for a pricing period (currently 12 months for residential customers and 6 months for commercial customers).
-Under the Fixed Price Option, the Standard Offer Service rate changes every January 1 and July 11.
-For 2015, the Fixed Price Option and Standard Offer Service rate for residential customers covers a 12 month pricing period beginning January 1.
+The Standard Offer Service rate billed to you under the Fixed Price Option will remain the same for a pricing period (currently 6 months for residential and commercial customers).
+Under the Fixed Price Option, the Standard Offer Service rate changes every April 1 and October 11.
 All rates are based on the average monthly contract prices in our Standard Offer Service supply contracts over the pricing period.

 All Residential Group customers and all Rate C-06 (Small C&I) Commercial Group customers are automatically placed on the Fixed Price Option when first applying for Standard Offer Service.
 As a Rate C-06 Commercial customer, you have the option to switch to the Variable Price Option once during a twelve month period.
 However, once your election has been made, you must remain on the Variable Price Option for a period of at least twelve (12) months.

-1You may notice that your Standard Offer Service rate changes on April 1, but that is because the additional charges that are added to the Standard Offer Service rates, as described below in Other Costs Included in Standard Offer Service Rates, change every April 1.
+1In addition to the Standard Offer Service base rate changes on April 1, there are other charges that are added to the Standard Offer Service rates that also become effective on April 1, as described below in Other Costs Included in Standard Offer Service Rates.